-Points scale (up to three (3) points total):
+Points scale (up to 3 points total):

-- One (1) point for evidencing three or more eligible partnerships
+- 1 point for evidencing 3 or more eligible partnerships

-- One (1) point if the combined number of years for partnerships is five or more
+- 1 point if the combined number of years for partnerships is 5 or more

-- One (1) point if the organizations associated with the partnerships engage in services associated with two or more of the following:
+- 1 point if the organizations associated with the partnerships engage in services associated with two or more of the following:

-- o Education
+- Education

-- o Health
+- Health

-- o Employment
+- Employment

 - Transportation

-- Each established community partner must provide a letter that: - Recognizes the length of their partnership with the Applicant and confirms that this relationship is ongoing; and - Discusses how the partnership has measurably improved community development outcomes. - Quantitative/numerical data evidencing that the joint effort between partners has measurably improved residents' access to education, health, employment, and/or transportation services.
+• Each established community partner must provide a letter that

+- Recognizes the length of their partnership with the Applicant and confirms that this relationship is ongoing; and - Discusses how the partnership has measurably improved community development outcomes. - Quantitative/numerical data evidencing that the joint effort between partners has measurably improved residents' access to education, health, employment, and/or transportation services.
 Examples include increased attendance and/or student performance, increased number of books available to children, higher rates of community members reporting employment, and/or improved community health indicators.